HarshSh24/Drowsiness-detection-system-using-opencv/README.md

 # Drowsiness-detection-system-using-opencv
 The drowsiness detection system can be used in cars to detect of the driver is sleepy or not which can prevent accidents.
 Run code on any python ide.
-Press q to exit.
+Press q to exit live window.